Nature Stuff mdavid.com.au

 Strangler Figs

-Australia has some amazing trees.
-Some of the most bizarre are the Strangler Figs.
+Australia has some amazing trees and some of the most bizarre are the stranglers.

 STAGE 1

-In the three pictures below you can see different stages of the strangling process.
-In the picture at far right only a small portion of the host tree is visible
+In these three pictures you can see different stages of the strangling process.
+In the last image only a small portion of the host tree is visible.

-You might occasionally find a Strangler Fig like the one at right.
-In this example, the host tree inside has completely rotted away, leaving a towering hollow mesh of fig tree.
+Sometimes you find a Strangler Fig like this one.
+The host tree inside has died and completely rotted away, leaving a towering hollow mesh of fig tree.
 Notice that you can see right through the trunk.

 Angophora costata